bfpimentel/cornershop/README.md

 Each of the features has its on [branch](https://github.com/bfpimentel/cornershop/branches) and almost of them are mapped inside the issue [Feature Roadmap](https://github.com/bfpimentel/cornershop/issues/1).
 I followed the [**conventional**](https://www.conventionalcommits.org/en/v1.0.0/) [commits messages](https://github.com/bfpimentel/cornershop/commits/develop).

+The code coverage tool that I use (codecov.io) was not working properly, I couldn't see any coverage reports in the web app, so I tried to cover at least 80% of code looking on the basic report.

 ## A decision I made and my motivation

 I refactored the server to follow a offline-first way to persist data.
 Why?